senzee1984/InflativeLoading/README.md

 ## Improvements In The Future
 :bell: The following features and improvements are expected in the future.

-+ Add a loader for .NET program.
++ A separate loader for .NET program.

 + Add support for DLL and export functions.

-+ :Add support for more complex PE files.
++ Add support for more complex PE files, like packed programs.

-+ Improve existing shitty code : )
++ Improve the shitty code : )

 ## Acknowledgements and References
 The following resources inspired me a lot during my research and development: